Mchajda/Mchajda/README.md

 - 👋 Hi, I’m Maciej
-- 🌱 I’m currently learning C# & Azure
+- 🌱 I’m curremtly learning C# & Azure
+- Dromping also some Vue.js code

 <!---
 Mchajda/Mchajda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.